Stability of Ricci de Turck flow on Singular Spaces: The Lichnerowicz Laplacian on conical manifolds

 where $\square_L$ is a differential operator on $C^\infty(F) \times \Omega^1(F) \times \textup{Sym}^2(T^*F)$ and the higher order term $\mathscr{O} \in x^{-1} \V_b^2$ is a second order differential operator with one order higher asymptotic behaviour at $x=0$.

 \begin{defn} Let $(F^n,g_F)$ be a closed Einstein manifold\footnote{If $(M,g)$ is a Ricci-flat space with an isolated conical singularity, then the cross section $(F,g_F)$ of the cone is automatically Einstein with Einstein constant $(n-1)$.} with Einstein constant $(n-1)$.
-Then $(F^n,g_F)$ is called (strictly) tangentially stable if the tangential operator of the Lichnerowicz Laplacian on its cone restricted to tracefree tensors is non-negative (resp. strictly positive). \end{defn}
+Then $(F^n,g_F)$ is called (strictly) tangentially stable if the tangential operator of the Lichnerowicz Laplacian on its cone restricted to tracefree tensors is non-negative (resp. strictly positive). \end{defn} Let $L^2(M,S)$ be the completion of $C^{\infty}_0(M,S)$ with respect to the natural $L^2$-norm induced by the metric $h$.
+The inner product on $L^2(M,S)$ induced by $h$ is denoted by $( \cdot, \cdot )_{L^2}$.
+We define the maximal closed extension of $\Delta_L$ in $L^2(M,S)$ with domain